WHATS HOT

 During this period, Basti with medicated oil and also enema with satavari ghee should be administered.
 Yastimadhu and Satavari should be consumed regularly to cleanse the body and improve overall .

 Enemas can relieve constipation and help to regulate the autonomic nervous system, which controls the muscles of the uterus.
-This can delivery and help to prevent complications.
+This can ease delivery and help to prevent complications.

 During this period, it is advised to consume excess ghee along with the diet suggested for the seventh and eighth months.
 Different varieties of cereals should also be consumed, and regular use of soups is advised.